fahad-ui/AI_Image_Generation_App_Using_DALL-E/README.md

 CLOUDINARY_API_SECRET=""

 ## Important Note:
-You need to purchase credits from openai dall-e to generate images or else you may face the below error :
+You need to purchase credits from openai dall-e to generate images.
-SyntaxError: Unexpected token 'B', "Billing ha"... is not valid JSON

  ## Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to create an issue or submit a pull request.
 Make sure to follow the existing coding style and guidelines.